-Book a personal sit down appointment in our «Ceremony» room in a private area of the store.
-Undisturbed, we will help you explore ideas and let you get to know our customised jewellery selection.
+Book a personal sit down appointment with one of our sales associates in our «Ceremony» room, a private area of the store.
+Undisturbed, we will help you explore ideas and let you get to know our jewellery selection.

 Tom Wood is known for its architecture, nature and heritage inspired design, and we wanted this to be reflected in our Oslo Flagship store.
 In August 2023 upon the ten year anniversary in collaboration with Swedish design agency Specific Generic, Tom Wood opened a new and innovative store.

 Having previously collaborated with the Stockholm-based multidisciplinary design agency in 2020 to design the original flagship store, they have once again put their minds together with Tom Wood's Creative Director, Mona Jensen, and CEO, Morten Isachsen, to create an elevated space that goes beyond consumer experience.
 Through a seamless blend of elegance and cutting edge design, the new space reflects the essence of the brand.

 A new and central feature in the space is the flexible wall.
 The wall consists of moveable cabinets, mirrors and screens which allow for changeable displays from season to season, a feature which also offers flexibility and innovation in our creative direction.

 The massive wooden bench is hand- carved by Swedish furniture artist Niklas Runesson.
 Working by hand to create one of a kind pieces, Runesson's use of wood resonates with the Tom Wood brand.
 The medium of wood itself highlights our fascination and respect for nature, a lifestyle we strive to encourage within our community.